 What Goals Are You Trying To Achieve?

-When deciding what type of weight loss regimen to follow, you should consider the following questions:
+When deciding what type of weight loss exercise regimen to follow, you should consider the following questions:

 - What are my specific goals?